elastic/package-registry/README.md

 The only exceptions here are the `/categories` and `/search` endpoint as they allow query parameters which leads to many variations and will also get more complex over time.

-`mage build` takes all the packages and generates the content under `public`.
-The generated content itself is not checked in.

 ## Directories

-* build/packages: Contains all the example packages.
-These are only example packages used for development.
-Run `mage build` to generate these.
-* testdata/package: Contains the package for testing.
-This also serves as an example for a package.
+* testdata/package: Contains the packages for testing.

 ## Running